carljpearson/task-completion-calc/README.md

 This plot graphs all of the tasks, which each bar representing a completion rate in percentage.
 Labels will update based on chosen point estimates and confidence levels.

+  ##### Confidence intervals

+Confidence intervals are always calculated based around on the LaPLace method point estimate, to maximize statistical generalizability.
+The intervals themselves are created through the [Adjusted Wald method](http://journals.sagepub.com/doi/abs/10.3102/1076998611411915?journalCode=jebb), which tends to show superior coverage accuracy on discrete variables with samples of less than 100.

   #### View plot options

 This switch shows the options for **benchmark line** and **color palette chooser**.
 The benchmark line puts a consistent horizontal line at 78%, based on a broad set of data from [MeasuringU](https://measuringu.com/task-completion/) that describes a typical completion rate to aim for.
 The color palette chooser has a default selection using [Red Hat brand colors](https://brand.redhat.com/elements/color/).
 Other options include an assortment from the [wesanderson](https://cran.r-project.org/web/packages/wesanderson/index.html) and alternating gray scale dual tones.

   #### View download options

+This switch shows the **Download** button, which allows the user to download a 5" x 7" PNG file.
+Currently, the only additional option is **Background**, which lets the user choose a transparent background or a solid white background on the PNG.

+  #### View graph descriptions

+For each task, a verbal paragraph of explanation is given.
+It reads out the observed successes (exact point estimate), alongside the LaPlace best statistical estimate.
+Finally, given the chosen confidence interval, it puts the task in terms of the lower confidence interval, estimating the minimum amount of users we could expect to fail.
+This is based on the idea of interpeting confidence intervals as a measure of 'pluasbility' of that value occurring (Smithson, 2003).

+  #### View data table

+This view shows the specific (rounded) values used to create the plot object.

+  #### Citations:

+Sauro, J., & Lewis, J. R. (2016).
+Quantifying the user experience: Practical statistics for user research.
+Morgan Kaufmann.

+Smithson, M. (2002).
+Confidence intervals (Vol. 140).
+Sage Publications.